OIPR: Evaluation for Time-series Anomaly Detection Inspired by Operator Interest: Methodology

 The interest function for the observation phase, $\gamma(i)$, is calculated according to (\ref{eq4}):

-The operator interest decreases from its value at the end of the duration phase to 0 during the observation phase, as shown in Fig. \ref{fig_3}.
-The rate of decline is determined by the parameter $l_{obs}$, where a shorter $l_{obs}$ leads to a more rapid reduction in operator interest.
-Typically, the default value of $l_{obs}$ is set to the average length of the ground truth events.
+The rate of decline is determined by the parameter $l_{obs}$, where a shorter $l_{obs}$ leads to a more rapid reduction during the observation phase.
+Typically, the default value of $l_{obs}$ is set to the average length of ground truth events.